 Viewer UI#

-The viewer shows a small on-canvas UI so you can control the scene without writing code for every action.
+MolSysViewer provides a compact set of on-canvas controls so you can perform common actions without writing code for every interaction.

-If your molecular system has multiple structures, the viewer exposes a small trajectory bar.
-It stays disabled when there is only one structure.
+If your molecular system has multiple structures, the viewer exposes a small structures bar.
+It only appears when there is more than one structure.

 You can: